 12. Track progress not just activity

 Metrics like calls made or code written reward busywork.
-Metrics like milestones hit or problems solved reward real progress.
+In contrast, metrics like milestones hit or problems solved reward real progress.

 13. Optimize meetings with defined outcomes

 Meetings represent a significant organizational cost.
 A single one-hour meeting with eight participants consumes eight hours of collective company time.
-Without a defined agenda and clear objectives, meetings should not be scheduled.
+Keeping that in mind, without a defined agenda and clear objectives, meetings should not be scheduled.

 Every meeting requires a specific purpose and measurable outcome.
 Organizations should replace routine status meetings with asynchronous updates where appropriate.
 Eliminating one recurring meeting can reveal substantial time savings across the team.